-Glutamine exists in two different forms: L-glutamine and D-glutamine.
-L-glutamine is the one that is found in foods and supplements and is used to make proteins and perform other functions.
-L-glutamine is the most abundant amino acid in the blood and other body fluids.
-Although it is produced naturally in the body, sometimes the body requires more than is produced.
-This is when supplementation is necessary.
+Glutamine exists in two different forms: L-glutamine and D-glutamine, which are similar with slight differences on a molecular level.
+L-glutamine is the form of glutamine found in foods and supplements and is the one needed by the body to make proteins and perform other key functions.
+L-glutamine is the most abundant amino acid in the blood and other body fluids and is a key fuel source for intestinal and immune cells, such as white blood cells.

 Glutamine plays a very important role within the immune system.
 It helps fuel the immune cells within the body, including white blood cells and certain intestinal cells.

-The intestines are considered the largest portion of the immune system due to its cellular immune functions.
-Within the intestines lies trillions of bacteria that impact immune health.
-These specific bacteria prevents harmful bacteria or toxins from traveling through the intestines and into the rest of the body.
-Glutamine helps to support the intestinal cells and maintain the barrier between the intestines and rest of the body.
+The intestines are considered the largest portion of the immune system due to their cellular immune functions.
+Within the intestines lie trillions of bacteria that impact immune health.
+These specific bacteria prevent harmful bacteria or toxins from traveling through the intestines and into the rest of the body.
+Glutamine helps to support the intestinal cells and maintain the barrier between the intestines and the rest of the body.